-With Stranger Things: The Game, players get taken back to 1984 in Hawkins, Indiana.
-The game takes place after the first season of Stranger Things, so it helps if you have a little knowledge of the Netflix series before playing.
-The events in The Game take place before the second season of the show, so you get a primer on what happens in between.
+With Stranger Things: The Game, players are sent back to 1984 in Hawkins, Indiana.
+The game takes place between the first and second seasons of Stranger Things, so it helps if you have a little knowledge of the Netflix series before playing.

-In this game, you’re greeted with 16-bit graphics that harken back to the golden age of gaming, which is fitting considering the timeline.
-You’ll control Officer Hopper at first, and then gradually bring get the kids on the adventure.
+In this game, you’re greeted with 16-bit graphics, harking back to the golden age of gaming.
+You start off controlling Officer Hopper, then gradually meet the kids on the adventure.
 Each character has their own unique specialties and talents, such as Lucas’s Wrist Rocket and Nancy’s baseball bats.

 Stranger Things: The Game combines puzzles with a beat-em-up kind of adventure, and it’s sure to delight everyone.
-There’s plenty of content to go through and secrets to discover and unlock.
+A wealth of secrets to discover and unlock await…

-The goal in ULTRAFLOW is to get the numbered ball to the larger circle, but you only have a certain number of bounces to do so.
+The goal is to get the numbered ball to the larger circle, within a certain number of bounces.
 This limited number shows on the smaller circle.
-Once you use the last bounce, it explodes if it doesn’t reach its destination.
+Once you use the last bounce, the ball explodes if it hasn’t reached its destination.

-While some stages can be pretty difficult, the game does not have any timers or other restrictions, so you can play at your own pace.
+While some stages are difficult, the game lacks timers and other restrictions, so you can play at your own pace.
 To restart a level, just tap twice on the screen.
 With 99 levels, ULTRAFLOW’s bound to keep you busy for a while.

-And if that’s not enough, there’s also ULTRAFLOW 2.
-The sequel comes packed with 180 more levels, completely free.
+And if that’s not enough, there’s also ULTRAFLOW 2, with an extra 180 levels available completely for free.

-If you need a good retro fix, then GameStart Pixel Battle has what you’re looking for.
+If you need a good retro fix without turning your Android into a retro gaming hub , then GameStart Pixel Battle is the ad-free mobile game that you’re looking for.

-In GameStart Pixel Battle, you’ll take on the role of GameStart’s resident gamer girl, Alyse, and help her figure out what’s been sabotaging games to make them impossible to play.
-After all, who finds frustrating games fun?
+You take control of gamer girl Alyse and help her discover what’s been sabotaging games, making them impossible to play.
+After all, surely nobody finds crazy difficult games fun.